Leading for Success: 2015 in Review, 2016 in View

 And the dynamics of what people want tend to be what larger fund managers can provide.
 There’s something very attractive about emerging fund managers; there’s the high alpha potential – particularly a partner or junior partner at an established firm who has a track record, spins off and finds a niche strategy with a smaller fund where return is more impactful.
 But it’s becoming increasingly difficult to compete with the operational excellence of the managers at scale, and the resulting gap leaves managers of all sizes asking themselves what they can do to differentiate themselves.
 It seems to me that institutional LPs are responding loud and clear, and telling managers that track record isn’t the only thing anymore.

 Considering these trends, what are the most common challenges that you’ve heard from customers?

-Big picture about business challenges is the increased amount of work surrounding the processes and administration of a fund’s lifecycle.
+The big picture about business challenges is the increased amount of work surrounding the processes and administration of a fund’s lifecycle.
 More specifically, challenges involve sizing up and organizing a pipeline of investor prospects to whom you can pitch a fund.
-Everybody has a rolodex but given how challenging it can be to meet the demands of investors, which are only getting more rigorous, this challenge effectively shrinks the rolodex.
+Everybody has a Rolodex but given how challenging it can be to meet the demands of investors, which are only getting more rigorous, this challenge effectively shrinks the Rolodex.
 And so fund managers ask themselves, how can I be more efficient about filling the funnel?
 Technology, like fund manager software, obviously plays a key role here.
-Like the organizational component Altvia provides to help fund managers keep their workflows together so that they can cast wider nets and keep track of it.
+Like the organizational component, Altvia provides to help fund managers keep their workflows together so that they can cast wider nets and keep track of it.
 With better organization, fund managers can basically expand the funnel and track it – and then make more effective decisions.

 What’s the key takeaway for fund managers?